 Bible (New Testament/Church History) and World History

-- Read the entire New Testament as well as challenging books such as Experiencing God: Youth Edition and More Than a Carpenter.
+- Read the entire New Testament as well as challenging books such as Experiencing God: Student Edition and More Than a Carpenter.
 The concepts in Experiencing God are life changing.
 We strongly encourage parents, especially dads, to purchase their own book and complete this study to help in guiding a weekly discussion with the student as well as for personal spiritual growth.

 - Study world history from Rome to modern times.
 Assignments include reading with comprehension questions, unit quizzes, and map work.
 Students also create a detailed timeline.
 Church history is integrated with the history studies.

 - Participate in service projects chosen and/or developed by the student and the parent-teacher.

 Literature and Composition

 - Enjoy and analyze (from a Christian perspective) literature written during or about historical periods being studied: Julius Caesar, Beowulf, Pilgrim's Progress, Pride and Prejudice, The Hiding Place, Animal Farm, and more.
 Also read short selections from classic works of British literature such as The Canterbury Tales, Paradise Lost, and Gulliver's Travels.

 - Learn how to write a research paper with detailed, step-by-step instructions.

 - Develop a wide range of composition skills with topics from literature and history.
 Writers INC is used as a guide for essays and other writing forms.

 - Completion of all assigned maps earns 1/4 credit of geography.
 This credit may be combined with the geography included in Year 4, U.S. History 1877 to the Present, to provide up to one credit of geography.